 Like I said, I’m a big fan of standards and guidelines.
 We need them to protect others and ourselves in almost every facet of life.
 Clubs need standards for their personal trainers, trainers need standards for their clients and certification companies need standards for their certificants.
 There’s no question, regardless of the industry (or the relationship), that accountability is a must.
 Standards can start to become easily skewed if we’re not careful.
 It is important to recognize that we can let our own self interests get in the way of true productivity, connectedness and effective reach.

 In the club trainer context, guidelines should serve the purpose of making fitness programming safe, effective and accessible.
 This is our shared mission as fitness professionals and enthusiasts.
-To balance these standards with management skill that promotes growth and personal enrichment amongst your staff will further your long term goals.
+To balance these standards with management skill that promotes growth and personal enrichment among your staff will further your long term goals.
 Be motivated by the core of fitness training: helping people.
 Start by helping your trainers to be better educators and motivators.
 Spark a passion for what you and your people do!